Possible Bearish Inside Day Candle Pattern Detected for Align Technology (NASDAQ:ALGN) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Align Technology (NASDAQ:ALGN)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Align Technology (NASDAQ:ALGN) based on the price action in the company's shares.
-Today's price range of $184.03 and $190.43 is within yesterday's high and low of the day.
+Yesterday's price range of $184.03 and $190.43 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Align Technology may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Align Technology, Inc. designs, manufactures, and markets the invisalign system, a method for treating the misalignment of teeth.
 The Company offers a system that corrects the misalignment using a series of clear and removable appliances that move teeth to a desired final position.
 Align Technology serves customers worldwide.